All-Weather and Indoor Activities in Nelson – Perfect for a Rainy Day!

 If you catch a rainy day in New Zealand’s sunniest city, you’re going to feel pretty cheated.
-Nevertheless, the South Island city still has plenty of indoor activities to keep you entertained during your visit.
-There are plenty of opportunities to be cultured at the selection of art galleries and museums, plenty of ways to tickle your tastebuds at the surrounding breweries and wineries, and plenty of ways to connect with your travel buddies at indoor entertainment centres.
-Check it all out with this list of things to do in Nelson on a rainy day!
+Nevertheless, Nelson still has plenty of indoor activities to keep you entertained during your visit.
+Be cultured by the selection of art galleries and museums, tickle your tastebuds at the surrounding breweries and wineries, and connect with your travel buddies or family at indoor entertainment centres.
+Check it all out with this list of things to do in Nelson on a rainy day.

 Nelson and the surrounding region is a hub for creativity.
 The art galleries in Nelson are a great excuse to get out of the rain, be inspired and pick up some authentic souvenirs.
 Visit The Suter Art Gallery located in the heart of Nelson.
 See glassblowing in action at the Hoglund Glassblowing Studio in Richmond.
 Or how about checking out the pottery at the Alchemy Arts Centre in Richmond?
 Find more galleries in the area with our 11 Nelson Art Galleries That Will Inspire You.